-The curriculum posted below is accurate as of Fall 2021, as approved by the collegiate Committee on Curriculum and Educational Policy.
+The curriculum posted below is accurate as of Summer 2022, as approved by the collegiate Committee on Curriculum and Educational Policy.
 The Core Curriculum at a Glance offers a summary of the DVM curriculum.

 You can also use the University of Minnesota College of Veterinary Medicine Curriculum Map to search the CVM curriculum by course, COE clinical Competency or AAVMC CBVE Competency.

 CVM 6000 Gopher Orientation and Leadership Experience (2 cr) Orientation to the veterinary program, introduction to academic and personal skills necessary for success in the curriculum and profession, peer and faculty mentoring.

 CVM 6008 Integrated Physiology (6.5 cr) Fundamental principles of systemic physiology and associated biochemistry through survey of major organ systems including cell function, muscle, cardiology, gastrointestinal function, and neurobiology.